sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 **A compatibility tool can only advise; it cannot decide.
 A person must ultimately decide how to use that advice.**

 So now that we’re free to pick a definition of compatibility, let’s do it!
-First, I want to say that we’re going to talk about package compatibility: whether a new instance of a package, after you’ve made changes to it, is compatible with an old instance.
+First, I want to say that we’re going to talk about package compatibility: whether a new instance of a package, after you've made changes to it, is compatible with an old instance.
 The talk will mostly be at the level of packages, because that’s the hard part, but at the end I’ll give you a definition of compatibility for modules.

 Anyway, here was my first attempt at a definition: if you change your package and any user code fails to compile—any possible user code—then you made an incompatible change.

 That seems right—it sounds like something a tool should be able to tell you.
-It doesn’t try to deal with the semantics of your change, whether you altered behavior; that’s clearly not computable.
+It doesn't try to deal with the semantics of your change, whether you altered behavior; that’s clearly not computable.
 It just tells you if another tool—the compiler—could fail.

 But it’s far too strict.